Health management and Biosecurity

-Swine transports pose a risk to on-farm health why any arriving swine transports must be empty, thoroughly cleaned, and disinfected before arrival to the perimeter.
+Swine transports pose a risk to on-farm health so any arriving swine transports must be empty, thoroughly cleaned, and disinfected before arrival at the perimeter.

 Make sure to check and approve that the truck is cleaned according to on-farm standards before it arrives at the loading bay.

 Loading pigs for transport to market can be stressful for both the pigs and the people handling them, why it is important to design the loading facilities as well as the loading bay in a way that will decrease the loading time as well as the need for handler intervention to prevent stress for the animals and people.
 Furthermore, high biosecurity should always be in focus when loading pigs.